Studio-TheGreenEyl/u5/README.md

 ## Geomerative resources
 For this project I am heavily relying on the Geomerative library by Richard Marxer (http://www.ricardmarxer.com/geomerative/).
-What is mostly happening here, is that I importing a SVG 1.0 conformed file that was exported from Adobe Illustrator http://louisc.co.uk/?p=2657 http://louisc.co.uk/?p=2686
+What is mostly happening here, is that I am importing a SVG 1.0 conformed file that was exported from Adobe Illustrator http://louisc.co.uk/?p=2657 http://louisc.co.uk/?p=2686